 It can be efficiently used for plants but to use it in treating genetic disorders, first, we have to experiment on model organisms.
 If we are performing the CRISPR-CAS9 to treat genetic disorders, select the model organism whose genome is closely related to the human.

 For example the mice.

 Selecting a gene or target location:

 Now after selecting the model organism, the gene or the DNA sequence we wish to study or alter or knockout is selected.
-Suppose we wish to study the IGF gene, then select it and analyze its sequence computationally.
+Suppose we wish to study the IGF gene.

 Select a CRISPR-CAS9 system:

-Not all the CRISPR-CAS9 system can work for all the manipulations.
+Not all the CRISPR-CAS9 systems can work for all the manipulations.
 For example, to perform a knockout experiment we have to select a nickase CAS9.
 Some of the CAS9 systems are enlisted below